mgolafshar/kickstartR/README.md

 Overview
 --------
-`KickstartR` is a set of functions that are designed to make it easy to speed through the tedious startup stage of any new project.
+`kickstartR` is a set of functions that are designed to make it easy to speed through the tedious startup stage of any new project. `kickstartR` is a package in development.
+There are 2 functions currently included in the package (_highlighted below_), but we plan on adding more as we find time outside our busy lives.
 &nbsp;

 Installation